Sprillow/iamp2p-ui/src/README.md

     }
   },

-Goal Members are associations between “agents” and “goals”, that relate to who has claimed/assigned to which Goals
+Goal Members are associations between "agents" and "goals", that relate to who has claimed/assigned to which Goals

   goalMembers: {},